Azure-Samples/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

     * If you do, accidentally, chose the wrong location; you will have to ensure that you use `azd down` or delete the Resource Group as the deployment bases the location from this Resource Group.
 1. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.

-> NOTE: It may take 30 minutes for the application to be fully deployed.
+> NOTE: It may take up to an hour for the application to be fully deployed.
 If you see a "Python Developer" welcome screen or an error page, then wait a bit and refresh the page.

 **Notes:** the default auth type uses keys, if you want to switch to rbac, please run `azd env set AUTH_TYPE rbac`.